siemens/embb/doc/tutorial/tutorial.template.md

 ## <a name="cha_dataflow"></a>Dataflow

-With the *Dataflow* building block, EMB² provides generic skeletons for the development of parallel stream-based applications.
-These skeletons are based on dataflow process networks (DPNs), a model of computation which is, due to its simplicity and flexibility, widely employed in different domains like digital signal processing and imaging.
-As a major advantage, DPNs are deterministic which significantly simplifies testing and debugging.
-This is particularly important in safety-critical systems, where high demands are put on correctness and reliability.
-Moreover, DPNs are inherently parallel and hence, lend themselves well for execution on a multicore processor.
+EMB² provides generic skeletons for the development of parallel stream-based applications.
+These skeletons are based on dataflow networks, a model of computation widely employed in different domains like digital signal processing and imaging due to its simplicity and flexibility.
+As a major advantage, these networks are deterministic which significantly simplifies testing and debugging.
+This is particularly important in embedded systems, where high demands are put on correctness and reliability.
+Moreover, they are inherently parallel and lend themselves well for execution on a multicore processor.
 In fact, they can be viewed as a generalization of pipelining, a frequently encountered parallel pattern.

-_**Note:** The_ Dataflow _building block is implemented using the MTAPI C++ interface.
+_**Note:** Dataflow networks are internally implemented using the MTAPI C++ interface.
 Since MTAPI does not allocate memory after initialization, the number of tasks and other resources are limited.
-By calling `embb::mtapi::Node::Initialize` these limits can be customized.
+By calling `embb::mtapi::Node::Initialize`, these limits can be customized.
 Explicit initialization also eliminates unexpected delays when measuring performance.
-See Section [MTAPI C++ Interface](sec_mtapi_cpp_interface) for details._
+See the section on the [MTAPI C++ Interface](#mtapi_cpp_interface) for details._

 ### <a name="sec_dataflow_linear_pipelines"></a>Linear Pipelines

-Before we go into detail, we demonstrate the basic concepts of this building block by means of a simple application which finds and replaces strings in a file.
+Before we go into detail, we demonstrate the basic concepts of dataflow networks by means of a simple application which finds and replaces strings in a file.
 Let us start with the sequential implementation.
-The program shown in [Listing 2](#lst_replace_seq) reads a file line by line and replaces each occurrence of a given string with a new string.
+The program shown in [Listing 1](#lst_replace_seq) reads a file line by line and replaces each occurrence of a given string with a new string.

     #include <iostream>
     #include <fstream>